 January 2024 storm and damage-Beginning January 13, 2024, the Company's service territory encountered a severe winter weather event that included snow, ice, and high winds over several days that caused catastrophic damage to physical assets and resulted in widespread customer power outages.
-As a result of the historic winter storm, Oregon's Governor declared a state of emergency on January 19, 2024, which will allow PGE to seek recovery of incremental storm expenses through the OPUC pre-authorized emergency deferral mechanism.
-On February 9, 2024, PGE filed a Notice of Deferral with the OPUC, under Docket UM 2190, related to the emergency restoration costs for the January storm, and as of March 31, 2024, PGE's deferred balance related to the January 2024 storm was \$48 million.
-PGE believes amounts deferred as of March 31, 2024 are probable of recovery under the emergency deferral mechanism.
+As a result of the historic winter storm, Oregon's Governor declared a state of emergency on January 18, 2024, which allows PGE to seek recovery of incremental storm expenses through the OPUC pre-authorized emergency deferral mechanism, subject to the application of an earnings test.
+On February 9, 2024, PGE filed a Notice of Deferral with the OPUC, under Docket UM 2190, related to the emergency restoration costs for the January storm, and through September 30, 2024 the Company had deferred \$45 million, including interest, under the deferral.
+PGE currently forecasts its preliminary regulated return on equity for the full year 2024 will be in excess of the OPUC's authorized rate of return that is expected to be used as an earnings test for this deferral.
+As a result of the earnings test, the Company has decreased the deferral and taken a corresponding charge to earnings for \$17 million and, as of September 30, 2024, PGE's net deferred amounts under this mechanism, based on actual return on equity for the year ending December 31, 2024.
+Actual results experienced by the Company could differ materially from current forecasts and estimates and could increase or decrease the final deferred balance after application of the earnings test.
+PGE believes the remaining amounts deferred as of September 30, 2024 are probable of recovery under the emergency deferral mechanism.
 The OPUC has significant discretion in making the final determination of recovery.
-The OPUC's conclusion of overall prudence, including an earnings test, could result in a portion, or all, of PGE's deferrals being disallowed for recovery.
+The OPUC's conclusion of overall prudence, including application of the earnings test, could result in a portion, or all, of PGE's deferrals being disallowed for recovery.
 Such disallowance would be recognized as a charge to earnings.

-Reliability contingency events-A portion of the January 2024 storm also qualified as a Reliability Contingency Event (RCE) as approved by the OPUC in PGE's 2024 GRC.
-Under the RCE mechanism, PGE is allowed to defer and recover 80% of prudent costs for RCEs above amounts forecasted in the Company's Annual Power Cost Update Tariff, without application of an earnings test, with the remaining 20% flowing through operating expenses and subject to the existing PCAM.
-As of March 31, 2024, PGE's deferred balance related to the 2024 RCE was \$75 million.
-Full impacts cannot be determined until all settlements and invoices are received for the period to which the RCE applies.
-PGE files the results of the PCAM annually with the OPUC no later than July 1, initiating a regulatory review process that typically results in a final determination and order from the OPUC by the end of the year, with any resulting refund or collection impacting customer prices effective January 1 of the following year.
-Costs related to the RCE in January 2024 will be included in the Company's PCAM for 2024, which the Company expects to file no later than July 1, 2025.
+Reliability contingency events-As approved by the OPUC in PGE's 2024 GRC, the Reliability Contingency Event (RCE) mechanism allows PGE to defer and recover 80% of prudent costs for RCEs above amounts forecasted in the Company's Annual Power Cost Update Tariff, without application of an earnings test, with the remaining 20% flowing through operating expenses and subject to the existing power cost adjustment mechanism (PCAM).
+As of September 30, 2024, PGE's deferred balance related to RCEs was \$89 million, which includes costs from multiple qualified RCEs during the year.
+PGE files the results of the PCAM annually with the OPUC no later than July 1, initiating a regulatory review process that typically results in a final determination and order from the OPUC by the end of the year of filing, with any resulting refund or collection impacting customer prices effective January 1 of the following year.
+RCE costs incurred in 2024 will be included in the PCAM for 2024, which the Company expects to file no later than July 1, 2025.
+PGE believes the deferred amounts as of September 30, 2024 are probable of recovery.
 The OPUC has significant discretion in making the final determination of recovery.
 The OPUC's conclusion of overall prudence could result in a portion, or all, of PGE's deferrals being disallowed for recovery.
 Such disallowance would be recognized as a charge to earnings.